Tudor73/polls-app/README.md

 Tailwind for UI

 I used react hooks form for the create question form, it's just easier to manage more inputs and validation.
+React query for getting data from server, easier to manage data, cache and state of the data without using something like redux